okulbilisim/CmsBundle/README.md

 # Okul Bilisim CMS Bundle

-This bundle is part of the [OJS](https://github.com/okulbilisim/ojs).
+This bundle is a part of the [OJS](https://github.com/okulbilisim/ojs) project.

 The OkulbilisimCMSBundle contains only post management system for now.